alya-El/In-The-Wild/README.md

 # CSCI 1170
 ## Final Project (Winter 2020)

-Student Name: Alya El-Serafi

-B00 Number: B00778413

-### Academic Integrity Pledge

-I, Alya El-Serafi, pledge to ensure that:

-[1]The work that I submit in this course is original work that is completed by me in full;

-[2]I will give credit to any online/offline content source or person from whom I get help;

-[3]I understand that any work that I submit in this course is work done for this course only.

-and,

-[4]I understand Dalhousie University's academic integrity policy applies to this course and I may incur penalties if I were to violate stated policies.

-Signed,
-Alya El-Serafi

 ### Website Topic

 Nature/wildlife tours and travels (the company's name is "In the wild")